RedisLabs/redislabs-docs/content/rdi/reference/debezium/mysql.md

 # Records only DDL statements that are relevant to tables whose changes are being captured by Debezium.
 # In case of changing the captured tables, run `redis-di reset`.
 debezium.source.schema.history.internal.store.only.captured.tables.ddl=true

+# If set to false the schema payload will be excluded from each change event record.
+#debezium.source.value.converter.schemas.enable=false

 debezium.transforms=AddPrefix
 debezium.transforms.AddPrefix.type=org.apache.kafka.connect.transforms.RegexRouter